Constructing a Lie group analog for the Monster Lie algebra: Introduction

-The monster Lie algebra is an example of a {\it generalized Kac--Moody algebra} or {\it Borcherds algebra}.
-This class of Lie algebras has been widely studied.
+The class of Borcherds algebras has been widely studied.
 For example, the appearance of $\mathfrak{m}$ and other Borcherds algebras as symmetries in heterotic string theory have been noted (\cite{Ca}, \cite{HM}, \cite{PPV}).
 However, there have been no constructions of Lie group analogs for Borcherds algebras.

-There are many methods for constructing Kac--Moody groups, the Lie group analogs for infinite-dimensional Kac--Moody algebras.
+There are many methods for constructing Kac--Moody groups, the Lie group analogs for infinite dimensional Kac--Moody algebras (see, for example, \cite{CG, Ga1, GW, KP, Ku, Ma, Mar, Ma84, MT, Rou, Sl, Ti}).
 For Borcherds algebras, the situation is quite different, due in part to the absence of suitable representation theoretic, geometric, algebraic geometric and analytic methods in this setting.

-In particular, the elements of $\mathfrak{u}^\pm$ do not act locally nilpotently on the adjoint representation, or on the highest weight modules of interest.
+In particular, the root vectors associated with real roots of a Kac--Moody or Borcherds algebra are locally $\ad$-nilpotent.
+In the Kac--Moody case, the simple roots are all real and associated choices of root vectors generate the whole Kac--Moody algebra.
+For Borcherds algebras, this is no longer the case.
+There are standard Chevalley generators of $\mathfrak{n}^\pm$ associated to simple imaginary roots, but these do not act locally nilpotently on the adjoint representation, or on the highest weight modules of interest.

+Here we report on several works in progress where we construct groups associated to $\frak m$.
+We give several interrelated constructions which serve different purposes.

-Here we describe several approaches to constructing groups which may serve as Lie group analogs for $\frak m$.
-We construct a group $G(\frak m)$ given by generators and relations, and show that its `unipotent subgroup' is a subgroup of automorphisms of a completion $\widehat{\frak m}$ of $\frak m$.
-We also explicitly construct a complete pro-unipotent group of automorphisms of $\widehat{\frak m}$ and we prove convergence of these maps by introducing the notion of \emph{pro-summability} (\cite{CJM}).
+We construct a complete pro-unipotent group of automorphisms of a completion $\widehat{\frak m}$ of $\frak m$ (Section~\ref{prounipgp} and \cite{CJM}) by proving convergence of these maps on finite dimensional subspaces.
+For this purpose, we introduce the notion of \emph{pro-summability} (Section~\ref{prosum} and \cite{CJM}).

-Another approach is to construct automorphisms of $\frak m$ directly.
-Using this method, we give a representation of the monster finite simple group $\bold M$ in terms of automorphisms of $\frak m$ (\cite{CCJM}).
+We also construct a group $G(\frak m)$ given by generators and relations, and show that it has an analog of a unipotent subgroup which acts as automorphisms of $\widehat{\frak m}$ (Section~\ref{gensrelnsgp} and \cite{CJM}, \cite{ACJM}).

+To construct the analog of a simply connected Kac--Moody Chevalley group for $\frak m$ would require the use of an integrable highest weight representation of $\mathfrak m$.
+Since the simple imaginary root vectors which generate $\frak m$ are not locally nilpotent on any of the highest weight modules that we encounter (including generalized Verma modules), we need a different approach.
+It was shown in \cite{JLW} that $\frak m$ has a representation on a certain tensor algebra $T(\mathcal V)$ analogous to standard irreducible modules for semisimple and Kac--Moody algebras.
+The parabolic subalgebra $ \frak{gl}_2(-1)\oplus \frak u^+$ of $\frak m$ is locally nilpotent on the $\frak m$-module $T(\mathcal V)$ (\cite{JLW}).
+Using this representation, we construct the analog of a simply connected Kac--Moody Chevalley group associated to the parabolic subalgebra $ \frak{gl}_2(-1)\oplus\frak u^+$ of $\frak m$ (Section~\ref{simplyconn} and \cite{CGJM}).